Veteran firefighters exposed to PFAS in AFFF are eligible for VA compensation

 - Hogkin's lymphoma

 - Liver cancer

 Furthermore, if you were exposed to AFFF in the military, you can also file a lawsuit against the company which manufactured the hazardous product.
 It is important to know that this will not affect your right to disability compensation from the VA.
 Moreover, if you were exposed to chemical-based firefighting foam during your service, you are also eligible for compensation both from the responsible company and the VA.

 We provide legal assistance to firefighters injured by AFFF exposure in the military

-Since 1990, our law firm has been helping the victims of toxic exposure and their family members recover the compensation they deserved for the diseases they had developed as a consequence of exposure to harmful agents.
+Since 1990, our law firm has been helping the victims of toxic exposure and their family members recover compensation for the diseases they had developed as a consequence of exposure to harmful agents.

 If you are a firefighter who was exposed to AFFF in the military and now struggle with a related disease, we will help you file a claim against the liable company, as well as a claim with the VA to receive disability benefits or compensation.
 While the legal process is very complex, your involvement will be minimal.